DevsLuca/Studies/05DataVisualisation.md

 - **Business Requirements Documentation**
 - **Business Process Modeling**

-### 📈 Summary

-Through this program, I’ve developed both technical and analytical skills essential for transforming raw data into meaningful business insights using **Tableau** and sound **business analysis** practices.

----

 > This learning journey has prepared me to apply data analytics in real-world business scenarios, making data-driven decisions and creating visualizations that inform and influence stakeholders.